 3) 3,500 years - 70 periods of 50 years.

-latter meaning is indicated.
+the latter meaning is being indicated.

 Seventy Jubilee Years!

 This 70 Jubilee year perspective places a completely different perspective

 We need a more neutral translation of Daniel 9:24-27.

 * A REVISED TRANSLATION - DAN 9:24-27 *